 Limping Hands – all positions

 AT, AJ, AQ: You are limping with these hands from all positions early on.
 You don’t want to get trapped against AK or some other hand.
+The amount you have to gain is very small compared to the blinds.
+You need to keep an edge.
+By limping in, it will help you identify any big hands behind you – and give you the chance to escape.
 If someone raises behind us, after we’ve limped in, we only call if we had ATs or better.
 The Ace + Ten or better must be suited for us to call.
 Otherwise, we assume they have AK and fold.
-In middle stage with a big stack, someone raising us has definitely got a decent hand.
-Don’t start calling just because you have the chips.
-The only exception is if you’re stack is 5X his and he is all-in.
-See special play: Any Two Cards Call
+Again, early on, risking our stack is not worth it.
+The blinds are small and therefore the risk/reward is not positive for us.

 Raising Hands (don’t want an all-in)

 AK, 99-QQ: We will raise about 3X the big blind with these hands.
 We don’t want to risk our entire stack so will more than likely fold to an all-in reraise by someone acting behind us.
 Since we are in the early stage, we don’t want to risk the tourney yet for a small potential gain.
 If someone makes a small raise against us after we’ve raised, we will call and hope for a very positive flop.